Vishwas155/sqli-detector-starter/README.md

 use:-
 Ctrl + C to stop the server

+### How do we run the demo website
+- Run the demo.html file locally
+- run the uvicorn server for api_cors, Here, is the code '''bash uvicorn app.api_cors:app --reload --port 8000 '''

 ### Notes
 - Keep punctuation/case (do **not** lowercase).
 - Prefer char n‑grams (3–5) for obfuscation robustness.